Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/proposal.md

 `Evaluate its value in the context of the project.
 What will it solve, is it safe, etc. Check Lara’s slides for what to cover.`

+The SMILE coolbox works as it is, and is safe for users.
+Despite this, it has come up against approval and funding issues.
+Ideabatic has decided to take the device to developed markets (such as the UK) as a proof of concept, along with the addition of further features which can be included or removed as costs require for developing market applications.

+There are three core improvements to the existing design that we are looking to implement:

+The door being self-closing, and/or warning users if left open, has been proven by field tests to be a functional necessity.
+Due to carelessness, the door is often left open, which leads to unnecessary spoiling of the vaccines.
+Ergonomics of the door opeartion is essential for ease of use, and must accommodate the varied nature of applications and shapes and sizes of users.

+Implementing a simple display, showing the cool life remaining, or at its simplest, an 'OK' or 'NOT OK' signal, is a high-impact safety feature, which allows the administer of vaccines to be aware when vaccines have spoiled, and when they need to return to restock the icepack.
+Here, information saves lives.

+The current algorithm for estimating the temperature in each vaccine compartment has been calibrated assuming that the SMILE door is closed at all times.
+In reality, the door will frequently be opened, especically during an administration session.
+This leads to much faster cooling rates (extent to be determined), and thus shorter cool lifetimes.
+To obtain an accurate temperature estimate and make the display worthwhile, the algorithm should thus be improved to include the effect of the open door; preferably coupled with a real-time sensor on the door to indicate its state.